Wake up , wake up!!

 - Transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
 (It’s best to let the dough rise in a warmer area of your kitchen).
 To help the dough rise well, I put it inside the oven which I pre-heated to 110F.
 Once it reached the 110F, I stopped/cancel it and open the door for 3 minutes to let some of the heat out.
 DO NOT forget to stop it, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.

 - Transfer dough to the baking sheet/pans.
-Divide the dough into 10.
-Roll it lengthwise like a rope, then fold into half and criss cross or twist it.
+Divide the dough into 12.
+Roll it lengthwise like a rope about 10-inch then make a knot.
 I used weighing scale, but you can just eye-ball it.

 - Pre-heat the oven to 350F and bake it fo 17 – 20 minutes or until top starts to brown.